Brøndby IF: The Laudrup years (2002–2006)

 During the Laudrup era, Brøndby won the Double in 2005.
-The club was relatively successful in the European competitions as Schalke 04 was beaten 2–1 in the 2003–04 UEFA Cup but was later beaten by Laudrup's former club Barcelona, 0–1.
+The club was relatively successful in the European competitions as Schalke 04 was beaten 2–1 in the 2003–04 UEFA Cup, but were later beaten by Laudrup's former club Barcelona, 0–1.

 In May 2006, it was announced that Laudrup and Jensen could not agree with the board of Brøndby regarding an extension of their contracts, and the duo left the club.

 Years of crisis (2006-2013)

 The two were replaced by Dutch coach René Meulensteen, who had a rough start in charge of the first team.
 Together with newly appointed Anders Bjerregaard – son of director Per Bjerregaard – Meulensteen bought a number of questionable players in the final days of the summer transfer window.
 In the first matches, the new coach struggled with injuries among the key players and the team had problems living up to the expectations.

 Meulensteen resigned after six months, leaving Brøndby in seventh position halfway through the 2006–07 Superliga.
 The official explanation for his departure was that his family could not settle in Denmark, but soon after, the former coach revealed major infrastructural problems in the club's organization, calling the club "a very sick patient requiring immediate attention", as well as cliques inside the first team.
 In order to solve the clique problems, he had gone to director Per Bjerregaard to fire three key players – Marcus Lantz, Thomas Rytter and one club man Per Nielsen – in order to reestablish the balance in the first team squad, a demand Danish football experts later described as the quickest way of getting sacked.

 Tom Køhlert took the managerial reins once more, this time as a permanent solution on a two-and-a-half-year contract.

 After losing 2–4 to Horsens on 26 August, their 23rd consecutive away match without a victory, the team was met by approximately 200 furious fans and cries like "die mercenaries" and "we are Brøndby, who are you?" on their return to Brøndby.

-On 31 August 2007, Per Bjerregaard announced that he resigned from the position as director of Brøndby IF, and instead took over as chairman of the board.
+On 31 August 2007, Per Bjerregaard announced that he resigned from the position as director of Brøndby, and instead took over as chairman of the board.
 Shortly after his resignation, Peter Schmeichel announced that he was ready to purchase Brøndby and become a director.
 The announcement divided the fans.
-Some praised the former player for trying to save the club, while others criticized him for bringing investor Aldo Petersen along, a keen supporter and former stockholder of rivals F.C.
-Copenhagen.
+Some praised the former player for trying to save the club, while others criticized him for bringing investor Aldo Petersen along, a keen supporter and former stockholder of rivals Copenhagen.
 Schmeichel's offer, however, was rejected.
 On 1 April 2008, Hermann Haraldsson was appointed to the vacant position.